helidon-io/helidon/declarative/README.md

 Defines a Server HTTP Service.
 Each method is a route with its own path (see declaration below).
-The method has a choice of using the "core" Helidon SE approach - getting `ServerRequest` and `ServerResponse` as parameters and doing everything manually, or by using qualified parameters to obtain the desired information from the request, and returning an object that will be sent as the response entity.
+The method has a choice of using the Helidon Core approach - getting `ServerRequest` and `ServerResponse` as parameters and doing everything manually, or by using qualified parameters to obtain the desired information from the request, and returning an object that will be sent as the response entity.
 To a certain degree, these approaches can be combined (i.e. we can get `ServerRequest` and return an entity, or get annotated parameters and `ServerResponse`).